With so many people entering a rapidly changing job market, many people ask “With a pre-employment background check, what shows up?”

 What Shows Up on a Background Check: Driving Record Employment Background Check (MVR)

 Another job-specific check is a driving record employment background check.
-This is also known as a Motor Vehicle Record check (MVR).
+This is also known as a Motor Vehicle Record check (motor vehicles check).
 This report is generally obtained from the Department of Motor Vehicles (DMV) and will include information such as the individual’s driver’s license information, speeding, and other vehicle-related crime information as well as information on if the individual’s license has ever been suspended.

 This is another check that is rare outside of certain industries and jobs.
 Generally, an MVR check is only performed if the applicant will be operating heavy machinery or driving a company car as part of the job duties.
 Someone who has a history of speeding or drunk driving poses a massive liability to a company, and certain DOT jobs have automatic disqualifiers.

-Identity and social security verification 4 is the bare minimum check that will be a part of virtually every pre-employment background check.
-If the business is performing any kind of background check at all, identity verification will certainly be one of the checks.
+Identity and Social Security Verification is the bare minimum check that will be a part of virtually every pre-employment background check.4 If the business is performing any kind of background check at all, identity verification will certainly be one of the checks.

 The goal of identity and social security verification is very simple: ensure the applicant is who they say they are.
 Verifying that the individual is using their official name and not an alias is crucial to avoid any legal ramifications from hiring an individual who is attempting to hide from law enforcement or is in the country illegally.